jernejp21/VoiceNavi/Readme.md

 Closed | Open | 5F1
 Closed | Closed | 5F9IH

+## Volume adjustment

+If SW2 is put into "Chime" position, 1st song in flash will be consciously played.
+This can be used to adjust volume.
+If neutral or "Voice" position is selected, normal operation mode is selected.

 ## How to use (on Windows)
 To edit source code, use [E2 Studio](https://www.renesas.com/us/en/software-tool/e-studio).
 Version used for this project is 2021-04 (21.4.0).